Open Water Information

 The majority of people wear full sleeved.
 A few people prefer the sleeveless, for more range of motion in the arms.
 The thickness of the triathlon suits are all pretty much the same: 2/4/5.
 I think it's 5 in the hips and core, 4 in the legs and arms, and 2 at all of the joints.

-Different brands fit differently, so we can't recommend a particular brand.
+The best wetsuit is the wetsuit that fits you the best.
+Different brands, and even different models within a brand, are cut differently.
 If you're going to buy a suit, try a few different ones on and you'll know the one that feels the best on.
 People seem to like the Blue Seventy and the 2XU.
 Orca is also popular, but there are about 20 different brands out there, depending on how much you want to spend, etc.

 More wetsuit tips here.